OpenSecuritySummit/oss2020/content/tracks/OWASP ASVS/oss-user-stories-for-all-asvs-requirements-that-people-can-download-and-use.md

 ---
-title        : OSS user stories for all ASVS requirements that people can download and use track        : OWASP-ASVS type         : working-session      # working-session, user-session, product-session technology   : topics       : "SAFE as a resource"    # for example ["GDPR"] featured     : yes                # review with summit team "yes" when_day     : Fri when_time    : WS-1
+title        : OSS user stories for all ASVS requirements that people can download and use track        : OWASP ASVS type         : working-session      # working-session, user-session, product-session technology   : topics       : OWASP, "SAFE as a resource"    # for example ["GDPR"] featured     : yes                # review with summit team "yes" when_day     : Fri when_time    : WS-1